openspim/openspim.github.io/µOpenSPIM.md

 2. Click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Add Pos.</span>&nbsp;to add the newly defined Z stack to the position list on the left and specify how often the stack should be imaged and set the recurring time interval (in seconds, minutes, hours or days).
 3. Specify an Output directory.
 A metadata file of all acquisition settings will additionally be saved into the Output directory.
 4. Optionally:
-    - a) Enable Anti-Drift: choose between Phase Correlation (logic is based on the 3d-stack with x, y, and z) or Centre of Mass (logic based on x, y).
+    - Enable Anti-Drift: choose between Phase Correlation (logic is based on the 3d-stack with x, y, and z) or Centre of Mass (logic based on x, y).
 Note that beads surrounding the sample might affect the Anti-Drift.
-    - b) Select a Region of interest (ROI): Select a ROI with the Rectangle tool in the µManager's preview window, which will pop up when you click *Live View*.
+    - Select a Region of interest (ROI): Select a ROI with the Rectangle tool in the µManager's preview window, which will pop up when you click *Live View*.
 Then click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Apply</span>.
-    - c) Enable Binning: Choose one of the binning options and press apply.
+    - Enable Binning: Choose one of the binning options and press apply.
-    - d) Turn on <span style="color:#000000; background-color:#F5F5F5; font-weight:bold">Show/Save Maximum Intensity Projections of each TP</span>&nbsp;to receive a Maximum Intensity Projection (MIP) after the stack has been fully acquired.
+    - Turn on <span style="color:#000000; background-color:#F5F5F5; font-weight:bold">Show/Save Maximum Intensity Projections of each TP</span>&nbsp;to receive a Maximum Intensity Projection (MIP) after the stack has been fully acquired.
 The MIP will be saved into its own subfolder within the Output directory.
 5. Click <span style="color:#00FF00; background-color:#F5F5F5; font-weight:bold">Acquire</span>&nbsp;to begin the multi-view time-lapse recording.

 ## Multi-View Time Lapse